SerhiiMart/Navbar-templates-with-CSS-and-HTML/README.md

-# Navbar-templates-with-CSS-and-HTML
+## Navbar-templates-with-CSS-and-HTML
 ### Some simple navbar templates made with css and html.
-Some using JavaScript.
+Some are using JavaScript.